tewhatuora/air-fhir-ig/input/pagecontent/terminology.md

 <td> <a href="https://standards.digital.health.nz/ns/air-event-type">https://standards.digital.health.nz/ns/air-event-type</a></td>
 </tr>
 <tr>
-<td><a href="CodeSystem-air-forecast-status.html">AIR Forecast Status Code System-undefined</a> </td>
+<td><a href="CodeSystem-air-planned-event-date-type.html">AIR Planned Event Date Type Code System-undefined</a> </td>
-<td> <p>This code system includes the codes used in AIR to communicate a planned event status that are not already included in http://terminology.hl7.org/CodeSystem/immunization-recommendation-status.</p> </td>
+<td> <p>This code system includes the codes used in AIR to communicate a date associated with a planned event, such as the due date or the earliest date to give. </p> </td>
 <td> <a href="https://standards.digital.health.nz/ns/air-forecast-status">https://standards.digital.health.nz/ns/air-forecast-status</a></td>
 </tr>
 <tr>